Metropolitanate of Tourkia: Bishop of Tourkia

 The Magyars (or Hungarians) invaded the Carpathian Basin in 895 or 896.
 They settled in the lowlands along the Middle Danube and consolidated their authority in the region during the subsequent decades.
-Contemporaneous Byzantine authors referred to them as Tourkoi ("Turks") and to their land as Tourkia ("Turkey") in the 10th century.
-The Hungarians were pagans, described as star- and fire-worshipers by Muslim geographers.
-In search for booty, they made regular raids, primarily against Western Europe in the early 10th century.
+Contemporaneous Byzantine authors referred to Hungarians as Tourkoi ("Turks") and to their land as Tourkia ("Turkey") in the 10th century.
+Many practiced a religion referred to in modern times as Taltosism, with shamanistic and animistic elements, akin to Tengrism.
+They were described as star- and fire-worshipers by Muslim geographers.
+In search for booty, they made regular raids, primarily against Central and Western Europe in the early 10th century.
 They also invaded the Balkan territories of the Byzantine Empire in 934 and 943, forcing the Byzantines to sign a peace treaty.
 One of the Hungarians' principal military commanders, the Karhas Bulcsú, was baptised in Constantinople in 948.
 Bulcsú's conversion was not sincere and he launched new plundering raids against the Byzantine Empire in the early 950s.

 The second-ranked Hungarian chieftain, Gylas, received baptism in Constantinople around 952.
 The Byzantine Emperor Constantine VII Porphyrogenitus rewarded him with the honorary title of patrikios, entitling him to a yearly subsidy.
 The Ecumenical Patriarch tasked a monk, Hierotheos, with the conversion of Gylas' subjects and consecrated him bishop.
 Hierotheos accompanied Gylas back to his realm where he converted many Hungarians, according to the Byzantine historian John Skylitzes.
 Porphyrogenitus associated Tourkia with lands to the east of the river Tisza in one of his books written around the same time.
 Finds of 10th-century Byzantine coins, earrings, reliquary crosses and similar artefacts abound in the region of Szeged.
 Both facts imply that Gylas' domains were located near the confluence of the Tisza and Maros, but this interpretation is not universally accepted by modern historians.